The Bankrate promise

 Hotel credit card perks can help you get upgraded rooms, higher status, complimentary breakfast and better hotel stays all around.
 If you’re thinking about taking a trip this year that includes staying in a hotel, adding a hotel credit card to your travel rewards earning strategy is certainly worth it.

-All information about the World of Hyatt Credit Card, the IHG® Rewards Club Premier Credit Card, Hilton Honors American Express Surpass® Card and the Hilton Honors American Express Aspire Credit Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+All information about The World of Hyatt Credit Card, the IHG One Rewards Premier Credit Card, Hilton Honors American Express Surpass® Card and the Hilton Honors American Express Aspire Credit Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.